 As the music soars to an orchestral crescendo – complete with musical motifs from the film’s iconic (and Oscar-winning) song “Beauty and the Beast” – we are introduced to our favourite talking candlesticks, clocks and tea services.

-On the subject of anthropomorphic tea pots, one national treasure has been replaced with another: Emma Thompson follows in Angela Lansbury’s footsteps by voicing Mrs Potts, and Ian McKellen’s unmistakable tones are heard in the role of Cogsworth.
+On the subject of anthropomorphic teapots, one national treasure has been replaced with another: Emma Thompson follows in Angela Lansbury’s footsteps by voicing Mrs Potts, and Ian McKellen’s unmistakable tones are heard in the role of Cogsworth.
 Ewan McGregor sports a French accent as Lumiere, whilst we also see Luke Evans (perhaps best known as Bard in The Hobbit) stirring up the mob as Gaston.

-We also get a good sense of an iridescent Emma Watson in the role of Belle, and her interactions with the Beast.
+We also get a good sense of an iridescent Emma Watson in the role of Belle and her interactions with the Beast.
 There’s even a brief glimpse of the ballroom scene with Watson shimmering in that dress.
-Released in March next year, Beauty and the Beast promises to be a beautifully-realised and weighty live-action remake of a film which is, for many, their favourite from the Disney canon.
+Released in March next year, Beauty and the Beast promises to be a beautifully-realised and weighty live-action remake of a film that is, for many, their favourite from the Disney canon.

 Written by James Jones